openstack-infra/zuul/doc/source/admin/components.rst

 perform any tasks normally performed by standalone mergers.
 Because the executor performs both roles, small Zuul installations may not need to run standalone mergers.

+Executors need to be able to connect to the Gearman server (usually the scheduler host), any services for which connections are configured (Gerrit, GitHub, etc), as well as directly to the hosts which Nodepool provides.

 Trusted and Untrusted Playbooks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~